raulingg/react-pokeapp/README.md

 # Welcome to Pokeapp

-A modern, production-ready Pokeapp SPA built with react-router@7, TaildwindCSS and Vite
+A modern, production-ready Pokeapp SPA written in Typescript using react-router@7, TaildwindCSS and Vite

 Check it out 👉 [Demo](https://react-pokeapp-9896.onrender.com/) 👀